nyu-ossd-s20/project-evaluation/LibreOffice_evaluation_2.md

 ~5 mins

-1. did you need to install additional packages or libraries? <br>
+1. Did you need to install additional packages or libraries? <br>

 Nah.

-1. were you able to build the code following the instructions? <br>
+1. Were you able to build the code following the instructions? <br>

 Yuh.

-1. did you need to look for additional help in installing the environment? <br>
+1. Did you need to look for additional help in installing the environment? <br>

 Nah.

-1. any other comments? <br>
+1. Any other comments? <br>

 Nah.

 ## Summary